ruuda/blog/posts/ai-paranoia.md

 ---
-title: Contributions, code review, and A<!---->I
+titlez: Contributions, code review, and A<!---->I
+title: A<!---->I is making me paranoid about contributions
 date: 2026-02-02
 lang: en-US
 synopsis: A<!---->I has gotten to a point where I can no longer tell to what extent I’m dealing with a human online, and it’s taking a toll on my mental health.